 The images and filters you see on media and social media are often altered and unrealistic.
 If you feel poorly about yourself when scrolling, challenge what you see!
 Are the images real?
 Have they been edited?
 Do they show the whole story?
 Remember, your worth does not depend on how closely you fit these idealistic images.
 It is okay to unfollow accounts that don’t make you feel good about yourself, and to follow accounts that promote a more positive self-image.

-Surround yourself with people who make you feel good about yourself.
+Surround yourself with people who make you feel good about yourself and your body image.

 It is easier to feel good about yourself when you are around others who are more at peace with themselves and their own bodies.
 Finding others who appreciate you can help you accept – and even feel good – about yourself!
 We know this can be hard, so be patient with yourself as you re-evaluate some of the friendships and relationships in your life.